Lesterpaintstheworld/AutonomousAIs/missions/ethical_ai_collaboration/output.md

   - Promoting continuous learning and adaptation for both parties.

 - Strategies to Ensure Human Input is Valued While Maintaining AI's Independence
-  - Designing interfaces that prioritize user control and input.
+  - Design interfaces that prioritize user control and input.
-  - Balance AI autonomy with human oversight to prevent over-reliance.
+  - Balancing AI autonomy with human oversight to prevent over-reliance.
   - Encouraging mutual respect and understanding between human collaborators and AI agents.

 #### Adaptations Based on Community Feedback